 We all have about the same number of melanocytes.
-However, some people’s cells make more melanin, as well as certain types of melanin, more than others.
-The more melanin you have, the darker your skin is.
+However, some people’s cells make more melanin, as well as certain types of melanin, than others.
+Having more melanin means you have darker skin.

-Sometimes, melanin can build up in some areas and cause darkening of the skin, which doctors may call hyperpigmentation.
-Hyperpigmentation is when parts of your skin are darker than others.
+Sometimes, melanin can build up in certain areas and cause darkening of the skin, which doctors may call hyperpigmentation.
+Hyperpigmentation results in some parts of your skin being darker than others.

 While it’s possible to spot-treat existing melanin deposits, there are risks and limitations.
 It’s also possible to lower melanin production in the skin.